AndrewClarke/bucket-of-fish/Similarity/README.md

 * A Smarter String Similarity routine.

+NOTE: this is way better than Levenshtein and friends for realistic text.

-The Ruby version is ahead of the Perl version, which needs to play catch-up.
+NOTE: The Ruby version is ahead of the Perl version which needs to play catch-up.

 Directly inspired by a
 [Stack Overflow Q&A](http://stackoverflow.com/questions/653157/a-better-similarity-ranking-algorithm-for-variable-length-strings)